sungheeyun/sungheeyun.github.io/resource/restricted/2025-12-01-PDT - beyond-the-hype.markdown

 - The ethical imperative: Ensuring access for all
 - **[Anthropological lens: Cultural attitudes toward aging, death, health across societies; medicalization and its discontents]**

----

-## PILOGUE: Optimizing for Humanity

-## Chapter 15: The Future We Choose — Technology, Wisdom, and Values
+# Chapter 15: The Future We Choose — Technology, Wisdom, and Values

 - AI that amplifies human capabilities, not replaces human agency
 - The Rhône River reflection: Technology carrying human values forward